top of page

 Our Comprehensive Approach

-• Complete Decongestive Therapy: A tailored approach to manage and alleviate Lymphedema symptoms.
+• Complete Decongestive Therapy: A personalized program designed to effectively manage and reduce lymphedema symptoms.

-• Compression Therapy: To maintain reduced swelling and enhance lymphatic system function.
+• Compression Therapy: Targeted use of bandaging and garments to maintain reduced swelling and support optimal lymphatic function.

-• Therapeutic Exercise: Customized exercises to improve range of motion and strength.
+• Therapeutic Exercise: Customized exercises that enhance range of motion, strength, and overall limb function.

 wrap8.IMG_3307.jpg